AleidvdZ/pandas-challenge/README.md

 - For Scores by School Spending section had to pull the raw numerical data for the "Per Student Budget" - thanks for the hint by Eva in study group
 - Adding a title to index https://sparkbyexamples.com/pandas/pandas-set-index-name-to-dataframe/

+5/25
+–Finished Jupyter Notebook coding with no issues or extra assistance –Completed written reports.